 Wherever you are and whatever you do, things will never be perfect or just positive.
 We wouldn’t be able to enjoy the good if we didn’t have the bad to compare it with and life tends to make sure to provide us with a nice balance of both.
 The more we accept this and the less we try to fight it, the happier we will be able to be, regardless of what life throws at us.

-What are some of the things you have learned from traveling?
-Share your insights by commenting bellow or by posting your comment on the PurposeFairy Facebook Page :)
+What is the most important thing you have learned from traveling?
+Share your insights by commenting below.